Forensic Consulting Electrical Engineer and Expert Witness

 • Printed-circuit board electrical component failures, resulting in fire or shock.

-• Injuries due to static-electricity discharges at a manufacturing facility.
+• Injuries due to substantial static-electricity discharges at a manufacturing facility.

-Mr. Wilson's engineering experience prior to becoming a forensic consulting engineer covers a wide range of projects for industrial, commercial, residential, nuclear, aerospace, military/defense, and petrochemical facilities.
-Some of Mr. Wilson's more significant experience is summarized below:
+Mr. Wilson's work experience prior to becoming a forensic consulting engineer and expert witness covers a wide range of projects for industrial, commercial, residential, nuclear, aerospace, military/defense, and petrochemical facilities.
+Some of Mr. Wilson's experience follows:

 Served as Lead Electrical Engineer for the largest of four petrochemical units (the Coker Unit) on a massive $2.2B expansion of a TOTAL Petrochemical refinery.
 Responsibilities included: overseeing electrical engineering designs; specifying major electrical equipment; checking, and correcting vendor document submittals for electrical and mechanical equipment; and developing Electrical Hazardous Area Classification drawings for prevention of fire and explosion; international travel for factory inspections of electrical and mechanical equipment.